 The Bluetooth feature of the hearing aid is not for everyone.
 Please contact our office to talk to our Audiologists to help decide if this feature would benefit you in your daily life.

 How to Use Bluetooth Hearing Aids

-You can wear the streamer around your neck and place your phone in your pocket.
-With the two side-by-side, the hearing aids will directly receive information from your phone.
+You can wear the streamer device around your neck and place your phone in your pocket.
+With the two side-by-side, the hearing aids will directly receive information sent from your phone.
 You can change the volume on your phone or on the streamer.
-If you receive a phone call, you can speak into your phone as you normally would, but you will be able to hear the caller directly through the hearing aids.
+When you receive a phone call, you can still speak into your phone as you normally would, but you will be able to hear the caller directly through the hearing aids.

-With such an easy process to link your phone and your hearing aids, it should be easy to use Bluetooth technology.
+With such an easy process to link your phone and your hearing aids, it should be easy to use Bluetooth technology to hear better.
 Keep your streamer device handy so that you can easily pair your hearing aids with your phone if you have an incoming call.
 On the other hand, you may want to get in the habit of wearing your streamer throughout the day, so that you will be ready to go if a call comes through.